Click on the Indicators below for More Information

 The x-axis on this time series represents years and the y-axis represents the percent of communities that are moderately to highly engaged in recreational fishing across Hawai’i.

-recreational Engagement Time Series
+Recreational Engagement Time Series

 Indicator Source Information: